alco/ExReminder/README.md

 ```

 The next couple of functions in `EventServer` don't introduce new concepts,
-they simply wrap the messaging protocol used by the server in a simple API, so
+they simply wrap the messaging protocol used by the server in a neat API, so
 we'll skip them.
 One thing I'd like to point out though, in the `listen`
 function below, is that we can prepend argument and variable names with
 underscore `_`.
 Because some of the variables are not used inside the match